Chart Color Schemes

 An assessment of population growth drivers in Ivanhoe East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The suburb of Ivanhoe East had an estimated population of around 4,180 as of Feb 2026, reflecting a growth of 418 people since the 2021 Census.
-This increase represents an 11.1% rise from the previous figure of 3,762 people.
-The change is inferred from AreaSearch's estimation of the resident population at 3,949 following examination of ABS data released in June 2024, along with an additional 72 validated new addresses since the Census date.
-This results in a population density ratio of 1,990 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The suburb's growth rate exceeded both the SA3 area (8.1%) and the national average during this period.
-Overseas migration contributed approximately 89.0% of overall population gains in recent periods.
+As of Feb 2026, the estimated population of Ivanhoe East is around 4,180, reflecting an increase of 418 people since the 2021 Census.
+The population in 2021 was reported as 3,762 people.
+This change is inferred from AreaSearch's estimation of the resident population at 3,949 following examination of ABS data released in June 2024, along with an additional 72 validated new addresses since the Census date.
+The population density ratio is 1,990 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Ivanhoe East's growth rate of 11.1% since the 2021 census exceeded both the SA3 area at 8.1% and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, making adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate a significant increase in the suburb of Ivanhoe East, with an expected growth of 1,301 persons by 2041 based on aggregated SA2-level projections.
-This reflects a total gain of 25.2% over the 17-year period.
+Future trends forecast a significant population increase in the top quartile of Australian statistical areas, with Ivanhoe East expected to grow by 1,314 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 25.9% in total over the 17 years.

 Frequently Asked Questions - Population